 The Operations Lead does the following during an incident response:

 - Develop and execute an incident action plan.

 - Allocate resources among the various operational parts of the incident response.

 - Maintain close contact with the Incident Commander, Communications Lead, Primary and Secondary Responders, and others involved with managing the incident.

 Primary Responder role

 The Primary Responder role executes the technical response for the incident.
 The Primary Responder maintains close contact with the Operations Lead during the incident and, if there is one assigned, uses the Secondary Responder for additional technical support.

 Secondary Responder role

 The Secondary Responder role assists the Primary Responder if they need help on the particular incident.

-IRM relies on Workspaces to provide access to Stackdriver resources.
-For example, Stackdriver Monitoring lets you create alerting policies to make you aware of issues, which you can then respond to and manage using IRM.
+IRM relies on Workspaces to provide access to Google Cloud's operations suite resources.
+For example, Cloud Monitoring lets you create alerting policies to make you aware of issues, which you can then respond to and manage using IRM.
 These alerting policies belong to a Workspace.
 To access these policies, IRM must have access to the Workspace.